 The Accelerator courses are taught by a variety of distinguished Vanderbilt University faculty members, most of whom are from the MBA program at Owen.
 Faculty members are available to the students throughout the entire program to serve as mentors and help lay a foundation for a career in business.
 See our Faculty page for more.

 - Do I receive grades or course credit for the program?

-Course credit is handled on an individual basis and grades are not given.
 Students who complete the program will be awarded a certificate of completion.
 Please call the Accelerator office for more information on course credit for your specific school.

 - Will there be homework or outside reading?

 No. All of the project and class work is completed during program hours.
 There will be times that your team will meet to prepare for presentations.